dmlc/dgl/docs/source/guide/data-loadcsv.rst

 ``meta.yaml``
 For heterogeneous graph, ``etype`` and ``ntype`` are MUST HAVE and UNIQUE in ``edge_data`` and ``node_data`` respectively, or only the last etype/ntype is kept when generating graph as all of them use the same default etype/ntype name.
+What's more, each node/edge csv file should contains single and unique ntype/etype.
+If there exist several ntype/etypes, multiple node/edge csv files are required.

 .. code:: yaml